trungnt11/trungnt11.github.io/_posts/2019-09-20-galaxy-zoo-kaggle-competition-redux-with-fast-ai.md

 The final validation RMSE is about the equal to what Dielemann achieved for a single model: [http://benanne.github.io/2014/04/05/galaxy-zoo.html](http://benanne.github.io/2014/04/05/galaxy-zoo.html).
 I'm a bit disappointed that I couldn't do better than the result from 5 years ago, but on the other hand the amount of code required to do this today compared to what Dielemann wrote is tiny.
 His final score was down at 0.074 after bagging the results of many CNNs.
 This is a huge amount of effort and was necessary to win the Kaggle competition at the time, however I feel this isn't worth trying to reproduce this.

+My Jupyter notebooks for this are on github: [https://github.com/jimypbr/galaxyzoo-fastai](https://github.com/jimypbr/galaxyzoo-fastai)